Conceptual

 Injustices at the air-energy nexus

-This paper, co-authored with Stefan Bouzarovski, explores the socio-technical interconnections between atmospheric systems, and energy systems (from the extraction right through to the consumption of energy resources).
+This paper, co-authored with Stefan Bouzarovski (The University of Manchester) and published in Environment and Planning F, explores the socio-technical interconnections between atmospheric systems, and energy systems (from the extraction right through to the consumption of energy resources).

 Spatial approaches to energy poverty